 On April 15, 1931, Tomas Tranströmer was born in Stockholm, Sweden.
 He attended the University of Stockholm, where he studied psychology and poetry.

-His work has gradually shifted from the traditional and ambitious nature poetry written in his early twenties toward a darker, personal, and more open verse.
+In his later years, his work gradually shifted from the traditional and ambitious nature poetry written in his early twenties toward a darker, personal, and more open verse.
 His work barrels into the void, striving to understand and grapple with the unknowable, searching for transcendence.

 "I am the place / where creation is working itself out," he declares in his poem "The Outpost," about which he wrote "This kind of religious idea recurs here and there in my poems of late, that I see a kind of meaning in being present, in using reality, in experiencing it, in making something of it."

-He has read at many American universities, often with poet and friend Robert Bly.
-Tranströmer is a respected psychologist, and has worked at a juvenile prison, and with the disabled, convicts, and drug addicts.
-He lives with his wife Monica in Vasteras, west of Stockholm.
+He read at many American universities, often with poet and friend Robert Bly.
+Tranströmer was a respected psychologist, and worked at a juvenile prison, and with the disabled, convicts, and drug addicts.
+He lived in Vasteras, west of Stockholm.
 He died on March 26, 2015, at the age of eighty-three.